pixelstorm/coding_guidelines_custom_builds/README.md

 2. Dont use extend - it makes a mess in the css
 3. Use CSS Grid and Flexbox for layout
 4. Use a BEM CSS metholodgy - we use BEM to keep our html markup simple.
+5. We dont use bootstrap or tailwind unless specified in the brief.
-5. Dont use id's for css selectors.
+6. Dont use id's for css selectors.
 Only use ids for js
-6. When deploying to production, compress your css files into one minified file
+7. When deploying to production, compress your css files into one minified file
-7. Avoid using inline css.
+8. Avoid using inline css.
-8. Create and use mixins to remain DRY and Modular.
+9. Create and use mixins to remain DRY and Modular.
 Use mixins to "separate the concerns". ie: A mixin to handle all "titles".
-9. add helpful comments to your css for yourself and others
+10. add helpful comments to your css for yourself and others
-10. Keep code organised by using Sass Maps for brand elements like typography and color.
+11. Keep code organised by using Sass Maps for brand elements like typography and color.
 Use camelCasing for your sass map declarations.
-11. Each Gutenberg block scss lives in its own self contained file.
+12. Each Gutenberg block scss lives in its own self contained file.
 The scss file is named the same as the block name.
 This includes existing gutenberg blocks ie: paragraph, heading etc
-12. Dont use !important if its not 100% nessary.
+13. Dont use !important if its not 100% nessary.
 When using BEM your css is modulized and therefore no need to use !important

 ### js